 Access to Transit – 20 points maximum

-Points will be awarded based on the proximity of, or accessibility to, the Qualifying Infill Project to a Transit Station or Major Transit Stop as follows.
+Points will be awarded based on the proximity of, or accessibility to, the Qualifying Infill Project to a Transit Station or Major Transit Stop.
 The distance to a Transit Station or Major Transit Stop shall be evidenced by a scaled map.

-20 points will be awarded to a Qualifying Infill Project within one quarter mile of a Transit Station or Major Transit Stop, as defined in Section 302, measured by a Walkable Route from the nearest boundary of the Qualifying Infill Project to the outer boundary of the site of the Transit Station or Major Transit Stop.
+Twenty points will be awarded to a Qualifying Infill Project within one-quarter mile of a Transit Station or Major Transit Stop, measured by a Walkable Route from the nearest boundary of the Qualifying Infill Project to the outer boundary of the site of the Transit Station or Major Transit Stop.

+Fifteen points will be awarded to a Qualifying Infill Project within one-half mile of a Transit Station or a Major Transit Stop, measured by a Walkable Route from the nearest boundary of the Qualifying Infill Project to the outer boundary of the site of the Transit Station or Major Transit Stop and located in an area of high segregation and poverty or low resource opportunity area (see TCAC/HCD Opportunity Area Maps) or disadvantaged community pursuant to Senate Bill 535 and Assembly Bill 1550.

-10 points will be awarded to a Qualifying Infill Project within one-half mile of a Transit Station or a Major Transit Stop, as defined in Section 302, measured by a Walkable Route from the nearest boundary of the Qualifying Infill Project to the outer boundary of the site of the Transit Station or Major Transit Stop.
+Ten points will be awarded to a Qualifying Infill Project within one-half mile of a Transit Station or a Major Transit Stop, measured by a Walkable Route from the nearest boundary of the Qualifying Infill Project to the outer boundary of the site of the Transit Station or Major Transit Stop.

-Proximity to amenities – 20 points maximum
+Access to Opportunity and Proximity to Amenities – 20 points maximum

 Applications will be awarded points based on the proximity or accessibility of the Qualifying Infill Project to the following existing amenities or amenities that will be in service when the construction of the Qualifying Infill Project is completed.
 The distance to amenities shall be evidenced by a scaled map.